Arrowtown Autumn Festival, 22 – 26 April 2021

 Early autumn is a great time to come and experience the wine harvest, where tonnes of grapes are harvested from Central Otago’s 200 vineyards.
 Treat your taste buds to a lunch at one of the regions many fine winery restaurants after visiting their cellar doors.
 If you’re feeling like something more active, you can hop on a bike and join a ‘cycle the vines’ tour.

 Taking place over Queen's Birthday weekend, the LUMA Southern Light Project is back again.
-Held in the Queenstown Gardens, the event is free to the public and showcases a curated collection of stunning light installations and sculptures.
+Held in the Queenstown Gardens, the event is just $5 entry for the whole weekend (kids are free!) and showcases a curated collection of stunning light installations and sculptures.
 There are also pop up events held in the town centre and an art walk along Marine Parade.
-It's an event not to be missed!
+It's an event not to be missed.

 Take a drive and visit Glenorchy